-American Civil War - The Economics of Slavery
+The American Civil War for Kids - The Economics of Slavery

-Slavery existed in America from colonial times until the end of the Civil War in 1865.
-The 13th Amendment to the U.S. Constitution ended slavery forever.
+For Kids: Slavery existed in America from colonial times until the end of the Civil War in 1865.
+The 13th Amendment to the U.S. Constitution abolished slavery in the United States.

 In the North: Slavery was not economical in the North.

 African slaves arrived slowly during the first 50 years of American colonization.
 Some came as indentured servants.
 Most indentured servants in the colonies were white Europeans who had voluntarily sold themselves for a period of years to pay for their passage to the New World.
 Indentured servants, both black and white, made up most of the labor force in the early colonial period.
 People of the time understood the system of indentured servant.
 In the early days, the northern colonies were remarkable free of racial bias.
 Free blacks owned land, voted, held elected offices, and sometimes imported their own white indentured servants.
 The prejudice of the time was that of the English gentry towards the lower classes without regard to color of skin.

 Indentured servants were under the complete authority of their master for the duration of their term as a servant.
 It was legal for an indentured servant to be whipped, branded, sold, or prevented from marrying by their owner.
 Indentured servants worked long hard hours, doing jobs no one else wanted to do.
 Why have slaves?
 Why not simply keep indentured servants?
 Slaves from African had been captured and forced to the New World.
 Many had been ripped apart from their families in Africa, so they were unhappy.
 They did not speak the language of the colonists, so they were difficult to train.
 Business owners did not want the expense of caring for a slave's family until their small children could be put to work.
 To their owners, slavery in the North was not cost effective.
 Many slaves, after a certain amount of time, were freed.

 In the South: Slavery was economical in the South.